+2.1.Panel mounting

-- 2.1.Panel mounting - 1.Prepare important 1.Prepare important 2.Insert the panel cutout with proper dimensions (45.5 $^{+0.6}{-0.5} \times 45.5 <math>^{+0.6}{-0.5}$ mm) 2.Insert the controller into the panel cutout from the front of the panel.
-3.Secure the controller by pushing the mounting bracket slightly if the controller is not firmly secured 4.Tighten the screws of the mounting bracket slightly if the controller is not firmly secured
+- 1.Prepare the panel cutout with proper dimensions (45.5 +0.5 × 45.5 +0.5 mm) - 2.
+Insert the controller into the panel cutout from the front of the panel. - Secure the controller by pushing the mounting bracket into the controller from the rear side.
+Higher the screws of the mounting bracket slightly if the controller is not firmly secured.

-Figure 1, Panel mounting
+Figure 1.
+Panel mounting